rvennam/kube-code-camp/exercise-1/README.md

     ibmcloud ks cluster-get $MYCLUSTER
     ```

 4. Download the configuration file and certificates for your cluster using the `cluster-config` command.
+This downloads the necessary credentials for you to access your cluster.

     ```shell
     ibmcloud ks cluster-config $MYCLUSTER
     ```

-5. The previous command should output an export command.
-Copy this export line and paste it in to the prompt.
-This will set the `KUBECONFIG` environment variable and configure your `kubectl` CLI to run commands against your cluster.
+5. The previous command should output an export command. *Copy this export line and paste it in to the prompt.* This will set the `KUBECONFIG` environment variable and configure your `kubectl` CLI to run commands against your cluster.

     Example:
     ```shell